ColbyEcology/ColbyEcology.github.io/pages/syllabus.md

 tags: [Syllabus, Contact, Policies]
 ---

-Ecology (BI271) Lecutre B, 4 credit hours, fall semester 2018
+Ecology (BI271) Lecutre B, 4 credit hours, Fall semester 2019

 Ecology is the study of the spatial and temporal patterns of the distribution and abundance of organisms, including causes and consequences.
-Studying these patterns provides us with the scientific foundation for understanding natural processes and environmental problems.
-This course will examine ecological interactions at a wide range of scales from the molecular level, through individuals, populations, communities, ecosystems, and ultimately to the biosphere.
-We will study how these interactions produce the patterns and processes we observe around the world.
-In the field-based laboratory we will learn to generate testable ecological hypotheses, develop experimental designs to test our hypotheses, and use statistical inference to quantitatively assess the outcome of our experiments, while gaining first-hand familiarity with local ecological communities.
+Studying ecology provides us with the scientific foundation for understanding natural processes and environmental problems.
+This course will aims to provide students with a broad base of understanding ecology across a wide range of scales from the molecular level, through individuals, populations, communities, ecosystems, and ultimately to the biosphere.
+The lecture will be where you will In the field-based laboratory you will learn to generate testable ecological hypotheses, develop experimental designs to test our hypotheses, and use statistical inference to quantitatively assess the outcome of our experiments, while gaining first-hand familiarity with local ecological communities.

 * TOC
 {:toc}